Shawn-Ritch/basic-cms/README.md

 1) Desined and developed specifically for developers / programmers.
 2) Super light weight, the entire system is now only 37kb!
 3) Is SEO friendly with clean URLs and some meta tags already incuded.
-4) Loads within 0.3 seconds - tested @ https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fcms.webdeveloprz.com%2F&tab=desktop
+4) Loads within 0.3 second - tested @ https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fcms.webdeveloprz.com%2F&tab=desktop
 5) Includes a simple front-end, HTML & CSS I have given you to start with.
 6) Also includes five pages to get you started.
 7) Easy to navigate files and folders for modification.